When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Informal Overview

 \subsubsection{Connecting Static and Dynamic Typing.}

-The static typing rule, which assigns a coallocated reference the same qualifier as its proxy, reflects the coarse-grained view.
+The static typing rule, which assigns a coallocated reference the same qualifier as its proxy reference (prefixed by @at@), reflects the coarse-grained view.
 Consider a partially reduced program segment,

-Statically, coallocated references are treated as aliases of their proxy, since they reduce to cells in the same arena, and static typing approximates the entire arena.
-Such dependency in reachability yields two key features of shadow arenas: (1) any reference can serve as a proxy for its arena, and (2) reasoning about a reference collectively reasons about the entire arena.
+Statically, coallocated references are treated as aliases of their proxy references, since they reduce to cells in the same arena, while static typing of a reference approximates the entire arena coarsely.
+Such dependency in reachability yields two key features of shadow arenas: (1) any reference can serve as a proxy for its arena; and (2) reasoning about a reference implicitly applies to all objects within its arena.